 COVID-19 might have been a catalyst for widespread remote work.
 Even so, the employment industry would have adopted flexible work conditions sooner or later.

 74% of participants in a Growmotely study agreed that the work-from-home model would soon become the standard work method.
-In addition, an Owl Labs survey reported that 23% of respondents were willing to slash their pay by 10% if it would get them to telecommute permanently.
+In addition, a Novoresume stats page reported that 23% of respondents were willing to slash their pay by 10% if it would get them to telecommute permanently.

 However, it doesn’t end there.
 While building a virtual workforce is right for your business, managing it is a different ball game.
-If you don’t do it right, you might start to rethink your decision to choose a work-from-home staff.
+If you don’t do it right, you might start to rethink choosing a work-from-home staff.

 Don’t fret.
 You need some tips to point you in the right direction.
 So, how do you manage remote employees effectively?
 We’ll cover all the necessary pointers in this article.